Kay0s/ExpressNoteTaker/README.md

 ## Description

-To dynamically and quickly create a team HTML page, Inquirer NPM was utilized to:
+To dynamically and quickly create notes data, Express and Heroku were utilized to:

-- Generate command-line questions to the user.
+- Serve and display a working data base.
-- The user input was gathered and added as information to employee templates to create HTML pages.
+- The user's input was gathered and added as notes which can be delted.

 ## Installation

-1. Create a .gitignore file and include node_modules? and .DS store.
+1. Create a .gitignore file and include node_modules and .DS store.
 This ensures that the node_modules directory isn't tracked or uploaded to GitHub.
 2. Use the command-line, npm install, to install Inquirer NPM.
 3. To start answering questions to create the HTML file, use the command, node app.js.